Larsklindt/grundvand/README.md

-# grundvand
+# Groundwater
-GIS analyse til overblik for grundvandssikring
+GIS analysis repository for overview of GIS layers when considering strategy for groundwater